-Students wishing to transfer from one course to another must apply on an application form obtainable from the Admissions Office, Chancellery, by Monday, 25th January.
-As quotas will operate on entry to all Faculties and the Board of Vocational Studies in 1971, failure to apply by 25th January 1971 will probably result in the application for transfer being unsuccessful.
+Students wishing to transfer from one course to another must apply on an application form obtainable from the Admissions Office, Chancellery, by Friday, 21st January.
+As quotas will operate on entry to all Faculties and the Board of Vocational Studies, failure to apply by 21st January 1972 will probably result in the application for transfer being unsuccessful.